 - have access to a device that supports video-calling on Zoom (i.e. a desktop, laptop, or tablet with Zoom installed)

 - be currently conducting research with archival materials, i.e. primary sources, including physical, digitised or born-digital materials

 - have already identified and located materials relevant to your research that you will be working with

 Update 01/07/22: I am currently only recruiting participants working with born-digital materials, i.e. materials that were originally created in a digital format.

 When can I take part?

-We will be recruiting throughout early 2022.
+I will be recruiting until the end of August 2022.
 If you would like to participate, please get in touch to arrange your choice of study date or find out more.